philipturner/home-built-stm/README.md

 Sequence of experiments:
 - Measuring capacitance change between two parallel plates, to verify piezoelectricity of LiNbO3
+  - Using glass cover slides to enforce a pre-determined distance of ~300 μm.
+Then, verify that capacitance behavior matches the simulations.
+    - Use the FreeCAD finite element simulator to model the capacitance, which needs corrections to the parallel plate model.
-  - Verify the predicted behavior, that it shears in both X and Y
+  - Verify the predicted behavior, that it shears in both X and Y.
 - 1DOF scanning tunneling spectroscopy machine, that can maintain tunneling current without crashing the tip
   - Verify the measurement of 100 fA currents (100x more sensitive than the Mech Panda STM)
 - 3DOF scanning tunneling microscope with limited range